Anu062004/Polygon__-lending/README_INTEGRATION.md

 **Integration completed successfully! 🎉**

-The Credo Protocol features have been successfully integrated into the Polygon Lending repository, providing enhanced DeFi functionality while maintaining compatibility with Polygon Amoy testnet.
+The Debpol Protocol features have been successfully integrated into the Polygon Lending repository, providing enhanced DeFi functionality while maintaining compatibility with Polygon Amoy testnet.
 All contracts are deployed, tested, and ready for use.